 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Distribution Phase – Summary
+WordPress Traffic Automation Blueprint: Content Sharing Phase – Summary

-Once you have your website or blog and plugins configured and set up, all you then need to do is post fresh content regularly to start attracting traffic organically.
+Once you have your website or blog and plugins fully set up and configured, all you then have to do to start generating new web traffic is publish web content on a regular basis.

-If you need help coming up with unlimited ideas for content that you can post on your web site, then subscribe to our FREE email training series on growing your business with content marketing here:
+If you need help coming up with topics for content that you can post on your web site, then subscribe to our FREE email training series on content marketing here:

-Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next article in our series.
+Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
+This step is addressed in the next article in the series.

-- Web Site Traffic Blueprint Part 5 – How To Automatically Attract More Website Visitors For Your Business Using WordPress
+- Website Traffic Blueprint Part 5 – A Complete Guide To Generating More Web Visitors For Your Business Automatically With WordPress